zulip/zulip/docs/subsystems/events-system.md

 #### page_params

-In the Zulip webapp, the data returned by the `register` API is available via the `page_params` parameter.
+In the Zulip web app, the data returned by the `register` API is available via the `page_params` parameter.

 ### Messages